Anthony Hopkins: 2016–present: Career resurgence

 Beginning in October 2016, Hopkins starred as Robert Ford in the HBO sci-fi series Westworld where he received a Primetime Emmy Award nomination for his performance.
 Hopkins starred as Lear in the 2018 television film King Lear acting alongside Emma Thompson, Florence Pugh, and Jim Broadbent which was broadcast on BBC Two on 28 May 2018.
 Hopkins received a Screen Actors Guild Award nomination for his performance.
-Vulture stated the film "capture[d] the heart of the classic Shakespeare tragedy" and described Hopkins' performance as "devastating".
+Vulture stated the film "capture[d] the heart of the classic Shakespeare tragedy" and described Hopkins's performance as "devastating".

 In 2019, Hopkins portrayed Pope Benedict XVI opposite Jonathan Pryce as Pope Francis in Fernando Meirelles' The Two Popes.
 He stated, "The great treasure was working with – apart from [director] Meirelles – Pryce.
 We're both from Wales.
 He's from the north, and I'm from the south".
 The film is set in the Vatican City in the aftermath of the Vatican leaks scandal and follows Pope Benedict XVI as he attempts to convince Cardinal Jorge Mario Bergoglio to reconsider his decision to resign as an archbishop as he confides his own intentions to abdicate the papacy.
 In August 2019, the film premiered at the Telluride Film Festival to critical acclaim.
 The film started streaming on 20 December 2019, by Netflix.
 The performances of Pryce and Hopkins, as well as McCarten's screenplay, received high praise from critics, and all three men received nominations for their work at the Academy Awards, Golden Globes and British Academy Film Awards.